 The What Bitcoin Did podcast is a spin-off from Peter McCormack’s excellent blog of the same name.

 The show is interview-centric.
-Since its launch in late-2017, Peter has already interviewed some of the biggest names in crypto, including Luke Martin from Venture Coinist, trading celebrity Jameson Lopp, and crypto journalist Laura Shin.
+Since its launch in late-2017, Peter has interviewed some of the biggest names in crypto, including Luke Martin from Venture Coinist, trading celebrity Jameson Lopp, and crypto journalist Laura Shin.

 In line with its growing popularity, Peter has increased the frequency of new releases.
 There are now two per week.